 Each of these steps will be explored in more detail below.

 #1 Making Acquisition Assumptions

-The first step of a how to build a merger model is to create operating forecast for both companies and determine the feasible range for the proposed purchase price.
-The acquiring company can offer cash, stock or a combination of both as consideration for the purchase price.
+The first step of how to build a merger model is to create an operating forecast for both companies and determine the feasible range for the proposed purchase price.
+The acquiring company can offer cash, stock, or a combination of the two as consideration for the purchase price.

 Where the buyer’s stock is undervalued, the buyer may decide to use cash instead of equity since they would be forced to give up a significant number of shares to the target company.

-In contrast, the target company may want to receive equity because it might feel more valuable than cash.
-Finding an agreeable consideration to both parties is a crucial part of striking a deal.
+In contrast, the target company may want to receive equity because it might be perceived as more valuable than cash.
+Finding a consideration agreeable to both parties is a crucial part of striking a deal.

 Key assumptions include:

 - Number of new shares to be issued to the target (as consideration)

 - Value of cash to be paid to the target (as consideration)

 - Synergies from the combination of the two businesses (cost savings)